mahnaz007/ImagePreprocessing/docs/usage.md

 - Log indicating success or any issues found during validation

 ### Step 3: Defacing
 The third preprocessing step involves defacing the anatomical NIfTI files to remove participants' facial features.
-This step utilizes pydeface to process the files stored in the anat folder.
+This step utilizes Pydeface to process the files stored in the anat folder.

 **Process**: `PyDeface`